marzocchi/zsh-notify/README.md

    The default value is 30 seconds.

+- Set application name in notification if set.
+  If this value is not set it will strip the name from message.
+  (only notify-send).

+        zstyle ':notify:*' app-name sh

+   The default value is ''.

+- Set a expire time in notifications
+  (only notify-send).

+        zstyle ':notify:*' expire-time 2500

+   The default value is undefined milliseconds (disabled).

 - Replace the built-in notifier with a custom one at `~/bin/my-notifier`.
 The custom notifier will receive the notification type (`error` or `success`) as the first argument, the time elapsed as the second argument, and the